Carl Stamitz: Early career

 By the time he was seventeen, Stamitz was employed as a violinist in the court orchestra.
 In 1770, he resigned from his post and began travelling.
-As a travelling virtuoso on the violin, the viola and viola d'amore, Stamitz often accepted short-term engagements, but never managed to gain a permanent position with one of the European princes or in one of the orchestras of his time.
+As a travelling virtuoso on the violin, the viola, and viola d'amore, Stamitz often accepted short-term engagements, but never managed to gain a permanent position with one of the European princes nor in one of the orchestras of his time.

-In 1770 he went to Paris, where he went into service with Louis, Duke of Noailles, who made him his court composer.
-He also appeared in the Concerts Spirituels, sometimes together with his brother Anton, who had probably come to Paris with him.
-With Paris as his base, he made frequent concert tours to a number of German cities: on 12 April 1773 he appeared in Frankfurt; a year later he was in Augsburg; and in 1775 he ventured as far as the Russian capital, Saint Petersburg.
-In 1777 he dwelt for a time in Strasbourg where Franz Xaver Richter was music director.
-During the years 1777 and 1778 he was successful in London, one of many Austro-German musicians, such as Carl Friedrich Abel, J. C. Bach and in his last years Haydn, to be drawn there.
-His stay in London was possibly facilitated through his contact with Thomas Erskine, Earl of Kellie (1753–1781), who had received lessons from Carl's father Johann during a tour of the continent.
+In 1770 he went to Paris, where his father had a yearlong professional stay in Paris in 1754 that had been very successful before returning to Mannheim.
+Initially, Stamitz went into service with Louis, Duke of Noailles, who made him his court composer.
+He also appeared in the Concerts Spirituels, sometimes together with his brother Anton, who probably had come to Paris with him.
+With Paris as his base, he made frequent concert tours to a number of German cities: on 12 April 1773, he appeared in Frankfurt; a year later he was in Augsburg; and in 1775, he ventured as far as the Russian capital, Saint Petersburg.
+In 1777, he dwelt for a time in Strasbourg where Franz Xaver Richter was music director.

+During the years 1777 and 1778, he was successful in London, one of many Austro-German musicians, such as Carl Friedrich Abel, J. C. Bach, and in his last years Haydn, to be drawn there.
+His stay in London may have been facilitated through his contact with Thomas Erskine, Earl of Kellie (1753–1781), who had received lessons from Carl's father Johann during a tour of the continent.
 Between 1782 and 1783, Stamitz gave concerts in The Hague and in Amsterdam.
-In 1785 he returned to Germany to appear in concerts in Hamburg, Lübeck, Braunschweig, Magdeburg and Leipzig.
-In April 1786 he made his way to Berlin, where on 19 May 1786 he participated in the performance of Handel's Messiah, under the baton of Johann Adam Hiller.
+In 1785, he returned to Germany to appear in concerts in Hamburg, Lübeck, Braunschweig, Magdeburg, and Leipzig.
+In April 1786, he made his way to Berlin, where on 19 May 1786 he participated in the performance of Handel's Messiah, under the baton of Johann Adam Hiller.

-He later travelled to Dresden, Prague, Halle and then Nuremberg, where on 3 November 1787 he staged a Great Allegorical Musical Festivity in Two Acts in celebration of the balloon ascent of the French aviation pioneer Jean-Pierre Blanchard.
+He later travelled to Dresden, Prague, Halle, and then Nuremberg, where on 3 November 1787 he staged a Great Allegorical Musical Festivity in Two Acts in celebration of the balloon ascent of the French aviation pioneer Jean-Pierre Blanchard.
 During the winter of 1789–90 he directed the amateur concerts in Kassel, but failed to gain an employment with the Schwerin court.
 By now married and the father of four young children, he was forced to resume a life of travelling.

-On 12 November 1792 he gave a concert in the Weimar court theatre, which was then under the direction of Goethe.
-In 1793 he undertook a last journey along the River Rhine to his native Mannheim, before he finally gave up travelling.
-Sometime in the winter of 1794–95 he moved his family to the university town of Jena in central Germany.
+On 12 November 1792, he gave a concert in the Weimar court theatre that was then under the direction of Goethe.
+In 1793, he undertook a last journey along the River Rhine to his native Mannheim, before he finally gave up travelling.

+Sometime in the winter of 1794–95, he moved his family to the university town of Jena in central Germany.